annie2010/Terraform-1/exercises/02/README.md

 # Exercise #2: Using Variables

-For this exercise, we will revisit the terraform project from the previous exercise.
-There are a few ways to accomplish our goal in this exercise, so try doing each one independently.
-If you get stuck or have questions, let your instructor know.
+* For this exercise, we will revisit the terraform project from the previous exercise

+* There are a few ways to accomplish our goal in this exercise, so try doing each one independently
-There are many schools of thought on how to use variables to configure reusable terraform, but we'll be exploring the core mechanics so that you can get a grasp of how to use them in various ways.
+  * If you get stuck or have questions, let your instructor know

 ### Looking at the variable stanza

-In order to leverage the mechanics around the variable concept in terraform, you must declare each variable.
+* In order to leverage the variable concept in terraform, you must *declare* each variable.

-We have a single variable defined in our `variables.tf` file as:
+* We have a single variable defined in our `variables.tf` file like so:

 ```hcl
 # Declare a variable so we can use it.